RustDT/RustDT/documentation/UserGuide.md

 Content Assist and Open Definition are provided by means of the [Racer](https://github.com/phildawes/racer) tool (see the configuration section above).

-> If there is a problem with these operations, and you need a diagnostics log, the output of Racer can be seen in the `Rust tools log` console page in the Eclipse Console view.
+> If there is a problem with these operations, and you need a diagnostics log, the output of Racer can be seen in the `Rust Tools Log` console page in the Eclipse Console view.

 ### Launching:
 To run a Rust project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open 'Run' / 'Run Configurations...'.
 Then double click 'Rust Application" to create a new Rust launch, and configure it accordingly.
 You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.